Angelo Badalamenti: Collaborations

 From the start, Badalamenti collaborated with other songwriters.
-In 1964, he contributed to Beatlemania by arranging, conducting, and co-writing a Christmas novelty single, "Santa, Bring Me Ringo", which was performed by Christine Hunter.
-In 1966, he co-wrote a song, "Visa to the Stars", on Perrey and Kingsley's album The In Sound from Way Out!
-In 1967, using the name Andy Badale, he co-wrote a song, "Pioneers of the Stars", for Perrey and Kingsley's next album, Kaleidoscopic Vibrations: Electronic Pop Music From Way Out.
+In 1964, he contributed to Beatlemania by arranging, conducting, and co-writing the Christmas novelty single "Santa, Bring Me Ringo", which was performed by Christine Hunter.
+In 1966, he co-wrote the song "Visa to the Stars" on Perrey and Kingsley's album The In Sound from Way Out!
+In 1967, using the name Andy Badale, he co-wrote the song "Pioneers of the Stars" for Perrey and Kingsley's album Kaleidoscopic Vibrations: Electronic Pop Music From Way Out.
 The same year, he and Norm Simon co-wrote "I Want to Love You for What You Are", a No. 54 pop hit for Ronnie Dove.
 He also arranged, produced, and co-wrote some songs on Perrey's two solo albums for Vanguard Records using the Badale pseudonym.

 Badalamenti also wrote songs for Nina Simone and Shirley Bassey.
 In 1967, he co-wrote the song "I Hold No Grudge" for Simone's album High Priestess of Soul.
-In 1968, he and Sammy Cahn wrote "I've Been Loved" for Bassey’s album This Is My Life.
+In 1968, he and Sammy Cahn wrote "I've Been Loved" for Bassey's album This Is My Life.

 In 1987, he lent his services to the British synth-pop duo Pet Shop Boys, orchestrating "It Couldn't Happen Here".
 He also arranged the strings on two tracks from their 1990 album Behaviour.

 Badalamenti arranged songs for artists such as Dusty Springfield and Paul McCartney.
 In 1989 he arranged Springfield's single "Nothing Has Been Proved", which was written by the Pet Shop Boys.

 Badalementi conceived entire albums with singers such as Julee Cruise, Marianne Faithfull and Tim Booth of the band James.
 In 1993, he and Lynch directed an album for Cruise, The Voice of Love, which included several tracks from Twin Peaks.
 Also in 1993, he collaborated with thrash metal band Anthrax on the Twin Peaks-inspired track "Black Lodge" from the album Sound of White Noise.

 In 1995, Badalamenti composed, orchestrated, and produced Faithfull's album A Secret Life.
 In 1996, he teamed up with Tim Booth as Booth and the Bad Angel; they released their eponymous album on the Mercury label.
 In 2000, he worked with Orbital on the single "Beached" for the movie The Beach.
 In 2004, he composed the Evilenko soundtrack, working with Dolores O'Riordan, who sang the main theme and with whom he continued to collaborate.